 Important bird areas and threatened species are our priorities

 Safeguarding the areas and routes that are important to birds is one of the priorities of BirdLife Finland’s conservation work.
 Our “Important bird areas in Finland” -projects aims at identifying the areas that are significant for birds regionally, nationally, as well as internationally.
-We have also determined main bird migration routes in Finland to help sustainable spatial planning of Wind farms in Finland. is one of twas one BirdLife Finland regularly publishes data on the areas important for birds and shares the information with the decision-makers to ensure that the areas are taken into account in conservation, land use planning and in other human activities.
+We have also determined main bird migration routes in Finland to help sustainable spatial planning of Wind farms in Finland.
+BirdLife Finland regularly publishes data on the areas important for birds and shares the information with the decision-makers to ensure that the areas are taken into account in conservation, land use planning and in other human activities.

 BirdLife Finland acts to halt the decline of threatened birds and to secure viable bird populations in all habitats.
 Our species conservation work focuses on the declining and scarce bird species.
 The information we collect on the bird populations is used to influence national decision-making, such as the policies concerning hunting, forestry and agriculture.
 As well, the publicly shared information encourages the thousands of birdwatchers to continue their efforts.

 We work nationally and internationally

 An important part of BirdLife Finland’s work is to see that the national and international environmental legislation is respected.
-We regularly report breaches of the legislation to the national and international courts, and have also won several cases important for nature conservation in Finland.
+We regularly report breaches of the legislation to the national and international courts, and have also won many cases important for nature conservation in Finland.

 In addition to the national activities, BirdLife Finland contributes to the conservation work of BirdLife International.
 The birds know no borders.